saint-images/everyday-scripts/README.md

 # everyday-scripts
-some scripts I made for myself, mostly to automate boring stuff
+A collection of Python scripts I made for personal usage; mostly to automate stuff that I'm too lazy to do manually.

+#### sort_photos
+A little script that sorts photos by month and day they were taken.